astroshrey/astrostat_final/README.txt

 NOTE: you will probably need to change the line at the top of each python script if you use ./[scriptname] like I do.

+NOTE2: All of the plots created by the scripts in this repo are sort of standard matplotlib plots.
+I went back and refactored things in seaborn as I always do for presentation and write-up purposes.

 1. Run cross_reference.py to cross-ref the McQuillan dataset with the Mathur dataset and institute the mass cutoff.
 This script populates crossref.txt with an new table.
 This file is well commented.